jimmyb2508/React-Firebase-Authentication/README.md

 ## Prerequisites

-You are going to need to install node.js & jest in order to run this application.
+You are going to need to install Firebase, create-react-app & dotenv in order to run this application.

 * Firebase - Install Here: https://www.npmjs.com/package/firebase
 * React - Install Here: https://reactjs.org/docs/create-a-new-react-app.html